-Support for the Center has been generously provided by the following government agencies, as well as private foundations and donors.
-Their aid has sustained the Center’s important and critical research; furthermore, the results of our work has yielded long term contributions to the field of children’s health that future generations will greatly benefit.
+Support for the Center has been generously provided by the following government agencies, as well as by private foundations and donors.
+Their aid has sustained the Center’s important and critical research; furthermore, the results of our work has yielded long-term contributions to the field of children’s health that future generations will greatly benefit.
 We at the Center remain deeply grateful.

 Government Funding Agencies

 - The National Institute of Environmental Health Science (NIEHS)

 - U.S. Environmental Protection Agency (EPA)

 - Irving General Clinical Research Center

 - The John and Wendy Neu Family Foundation

 - Fine Family Fund

 - JPB Foundation